 We are a fourth generation family owned and operated farm and ranch with a history that started in the late 1800’s when K.L.
 Wiens “jumped ship to America.”
 While the machinery, crop yields, and cattle numbers have changed, our passion to make a living feeding people has not.
 From our beginning, cattle and wheat have been the heartbeat of our operation.

-Our Wagyu side of things came in early 2015 when my love for cattle collided with my love for cooking and good steak.
-I studied the breed and liked what I saw; but what really set the hook was a taste of the juiciest, richest, best tasting piece of meat I had ever sunk my teeth into.
-When it finally clicked that I could raise these cattle and provide more people with the best tasting beef in the world, I pinned my ears back and I set out to find out how I could make it work.
+Our Wagyu side of things came in early 2015 when my love for cattle collided with my love for cooking and a good steak.
+I studied the breed and liked what I saw; but what really set the hook was a taste of the juiciest, richest, best-tasting piece of meat I had ever sunk my teeth into.
+When it finally clicked that I could raise these cattle I set out to find out how I could make it work.

 While Wiens Wagyu does not have a long history in the breed, we have surrounded ourselves with experts who know Wagyu inside and out.
 In some ways, starting with a clean slate has been good.
 I am able to start my herd along side where the best Wagyu breeders are at today.
 I know there is no such thing as an original idea so I have learned from the best and in turn I can give the best to my customers.